jamesdiacono/JSValid/README.md

 - `a`: Exhibit A.
 - `b`: Exhibit B.

-A __factory__ is any function which returns a validator function.
+A __factory__ is any function that returns a validator function.
 Here is a demonstration showing how factories, validators and violations work together.

     // A validator is made by invoking a factory.